ACulturedSwine/maker-portfolio/README.md

 # Welcome to my maker portfolio repo! 👋

-Here, I included any relevant files and supplementary instructions of use.
+In this repo, I included any relevant project files and supplementary instructions of use.
 Documentation of the development journey and demos video is included in SlidesRoom.

 ## Want to play with a tool?